We’re re-imagining the future of fitness, and we want you to be one of the first to knows.

 - Supporting learners to embed kettlebells training into their programmes (In development)

 - Supporting learners to take a more holistic approach to wellbeing, including mental health awareness (In development)

 Our next generation qualifications have been designed to develop fitness instructors who are:

 - Impactful and engaging communicators

 - Clear about the limitations of their own scope of practice

-We do this through our staged approach to assessment, which empowers learners to build confidence throughout their course.
+As a result of the varied topics covered by our next generation technical specialism qualifications, we adapt our approach to assessment for each qualification.
+However, we apply the same principles to these qualifications as with our Occupational Entry and Population Specialism qualifications.
+This includes our staged approach to assessment, which empowers learners to build confidence throughout their course.
 Our new assessments better support learners to build links between knowledge and skills, preparing them to work with real clients.

 Underpinning knowledge will continue to be assessed through a mixture of multiple choice, multiple response, and short answer questions.
 Through our partnership with Suada, learners can now complete the multiple choice and multiple response questions through the Suada app anywhere they have an internet connection.
 Learners need to achieve 100% to pass this assessment, but to support centres in understanding how their learners are getting on, tutors and assessments can now access data on progress and achievement in real time.
 Full information on the requirements for these assessments can be found in the qualification specification and learner assessment record.